YangLabHKUST/XPASS/README.md

 XPASS will also write above outputs into the files with `file_out` prefix, if provided.

- # Usage

-To fit XPASS using your own datasets, follow the steps below:

- Step 1: Download GWAS summary-level data of both target and auxiliary populations from public resources

- Step 2: Prepare summary statistics files in the XPASS format (check data format in the [example data](https://www.dropbox.com/sh/i7rhnko69974dje/AACfcDXz0cmwshbli8q7PZA5a?dl=0))

- Step 3: Prepare reference genotypes and assiciated covariates from target and auxiliary populations

- Step 4: Fit XPASS

 # Development
 The XPASS package is developed by Mingxuan Cai (mcaiad@ust.hk).